mvdom/mvdom/README.md

 In short, the 0.8.x to 0.9.x

 - The MVDOM "View" model and APIs (.e.g, `display` `remove` ...) known in version <= 0.8.x are being completely deprecated in favor of browser custom elements.
-- The future library `mvdom-compat-view` will include mvdom > 0.9.x as well as expose those legacy APIs and types for applications needed to use the latest mvdom > 0.9.x while still have the legacy view apis.
+- The future library `mvdom@0.9.x-compat-view.1` will include mvdom > 0.9.x as well as expose those legacy APIs and types for applications needed to use the latest mvdom > 0.9.x while still have the legacy view apis.
 - `mvdom`  also rename/remove the following **types** for consistency reasons (they will still be available via `mvdom-compat-view`)
   - **OnEvent**: Use the new `OnEvent` type now as `SelectTarget` `ExtendedEvent` has been removed.
   - **OnEventOptions**: `EventOptions` is renamed to `OnEventOptions` to be consistent with native binding event type convention.